AlchemyTeaLab/TeaLab-back-end/README.md

 # TeaLab

-A platform to create and collect teas, that makes learning about tea fun!
+A whimsical platform to create and collect teas, that makes learning about tea fun!

 ## Team Members